RobertoStev/Spring-Boot-and-Angular-student-management-system/README.md

 In the following we will take a look on how this application works

-<p> When we run the application on this URL: http://localhost:4200/students
+<p> When we run the application on this URL: http://localhost:4200/students <br>
 We can see the list of all students that are currently in my MySQL database.
 For each student we have: Index, First Name, Last Name, Email and Actions that we can perform on each student </p>

 ![Screenshot 2024-02-12 084013](https://github.com/RobertoStev/Spring-Boot-and-Angular-student-management-system/assets/65564783/510f0ffe-0aeb-4686-8f4d-120a52acf67d)

-<p> By clicking on 'Add Student' (top left link) we will be redirected to http://localhost:4200/create-student
+<p> By clicking on 'Add Student' (top left link) we will be redirected to http://localhost:4200/create-student <br>
 This will open a form in each we can add new student by entering data for the new student.
 We can not submit the form until we provde valid data for each input field </p>

 ![Screenshot 2024-02-12 084027](https://github.com/RobertoStev/Spring-Boot-and-Angular-student-management-system/assets/65564783/7a38e140-9fe6-43b5-85d2-13d9f51f7fc1)